 Bontrager T2 700x28C Road Tire Review

-Bontrager T2 700x28C Road Tire Review – Daily Tested on Pavement and Trails
+Bontrager T2 700x28C Review - Tested on Pavement and Light Gravel

 The ride felt noticeably faster and smoother than the original CX tires.
-While not quite as zippy off the line as my Bontrager R3 700x23 tires, the T2s rolled well and provided a stable, predictable ride.
-They felt firmer than the Bontrager H2 700x28C I’ve also used on this bike, likely due to the T2’s higher pressure rating (up to 115 PSI).
+While not as quick off the line as my Bontrager R3 700x23 tires, the T2s provide a stable, predictable experience.
+They feel firmer than the Bontrager H2 700x28C, likely due to the T2's higher maximum pressure of 115 PSI.

-The tire’s 60 TPI casing and patterned tread deliver a great mix of grip and rolling efficiency, especially in light rain.
-The tread is thick but flexible, helping it conform to road texture without feeling sluggish.
-It performs well on both smooth pavement and compact gravel or limestone trails.
+The 60 TPI casing and patterned tread deliver an excellent balance of grip and rolling efficiency, especially in light rain.
+The tread is thick but flexible, conforming well to road texture without feeling sluggish.
+It performs reliably on smooth pavement as well as compact gravel and limestone trails.

 Performance Summary